kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

 {% warning %}
 Please note that this command **will change** the host `iptables` rules.

-We exclude port 22, so we can SSH to the machine without `kuma-dp` running.
+The command excludes port 22, so you can SSH to the machine without `kuma-dp` running.
 {% endwarning %}

-The changes will not persist over restarts.
+The changes won't persist over restarts.
 You need to either add this command to your start scripts or use firewalld.

 ### Data plane proxy resource